qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

     **Add 1 AP per PC to the GM's pool when the quest begins.**

-*Quest Giver: Cyrus "Gator" Thibodeaux*
+*Quest Giver: Cyrus "Gator" Boudreaux*

-The settlement's leader, Cyrus "Gator" Thibodeaux, needs the players' help in locating a missing scout who went on a crucial mission but hasn't returned.
+The settlement's leader, Cyrus "Gator" Boudreaux, needs the players' help in locating a missing scout who went on a crucial mission but hasn't returned.
 The scout was last seen investigating a Raider Encampment that posed a potential threat to the Bayou Outpost.
 Players must navigate the bayou's waterways, uncover the fate of the missing scout, and gather intelligence on the rival settlement.
 This quest may involve diplomacy, stealth, or combat, depending on the situation players encounter.

 #### Side Quest: Tales of the Swamp